Good leaders are hard to find, but great project managers are rarer still

-Another strong trait that distinguishes a good project manager from others is, their ability to communicate with people at all levels.
-Since, the project leadership calls for clear communication about responsibility, goals, performance, expectations, and feedback – a good project manager can be said a complete package comprising all these qualities.
+Another strong trait that distinguishes a good project manager from others is their ability to communicate with people at all levels.
+Since, the project leadership calls for clear communication about responsibility, goals, performance, expectations, and feedback – a good project manager can be said a complete package comprising all these important qualities.

 The pioneer must be able to successfully arrange and utilize influence when it’s important to guarantee the accomplishment of group and venture.
 How it comes about gainful?
 Successful correspondence brings about group accomplishments by making express rules for professional success of cable car individuals.

 One of the most important things any project manager should always keep in their mind is, it takes their actions to set a particular modus operandi for a team, rather than their words.
 A good management demands commitment and demonstration of ethical practices.

-The leadership or project management depends on integrity represents set of values, dedication to honesty, and consistency in behaviors with team mates.
+The leadership or project management depends on integrity represents a set of values, dedication to honesty, and consistency in behaviors with teammates.
 Integrity is that a good project manager takes responsibility for setting the high bar for ethical behaviors for oneself, as well as rewarding those who exemplify these practices.
 Leadership motivated by self-interest does not serve the wellbeing of a team.
 Learn more about the motivation theories here.